 Around 50 per cent of people die within five years of developing a diabetic foot ulcer.’

 A major drive to reduce this risk involves early, regular and accurate foot screening.
-The ability to gain insight of sub-skin issues prior to them becoming visible on the skin surface is therefore vital.
+The ability to gain insight into sub-skin issues prior to them becoming visible on the skin surface is therefore vital.
 This is especially true since the diabetic patient is likely to have lost feeling around their feet and be unaware of the problem.
-RDI and AMI offer solutions which can have strongly positive and cost-effective impact when made central to the foot screen process.
+RDI and AMI offer solutions which can have strong positive and cost-effective impact when made central to the foot screen process.
 The patient is also empowered to image more frequently and forward the images to their doctor for internal foot monitoring thus taking less of the doctor's time while still receiving quality care.

 Further, WHO reports that 70% - 80% of medical diagnostic problems can be resolved with basic medical imaging.
 Yet only 1 in 3 of the world’s population has access to basic medical imaging, some with no access to any kind of medical imaging.

-RDI and AMI support telemedicine which has the potential to deliver very low cost services to low-income and remote communities globally.
+RDI and AMI support telemedicine which has the potential to deliver very low-cost services to low-income and remote communities globally.
 RDI and AMI can be considered as the de-factor imaging standard for telemedicine.

 Some of the advantages of this innovative technology are as follows: